Yum, yogurt for your hair. Sounds good, right?

 Clairol thought so.
 Back in 1979, in response to the “back to nature” movement, the company launched its Touch of Yogurt Shampoo.

 Unsurprisingly, people were either grossed out or confused.
 Some customers even ate it by mistake and got sick — not the results Clairol was looking for.

 But we can learn a lot of valuable business lessons from Clairol’s yogurt-beauty debacle, as well as other classic product failures throughout history.

-Let’s walk through the product failure hall of shame.
+Let’s walk through the failed product hall of shame.

 If you search “Edsel” on Dictionary.com, you’ll see this slang definition: “Something useless; a fiasco : We have to win out.
 We’re not selling Edsels, you know.”

 Imagine having your product name become a synonym for worthless.
 That’s what happened to Ford after it launched the Edsel in 1957.